-- endorses the use of the attached template of the Instrument of Delegation for all Community Asset Committees, to be amended as required by the Chief Executive Officer in accordance with section 47(1)(b) of the Local Government Act 2020; - 2. acknowledging the convention that Council appoints individual members of the community to Community Asset Committees: - a. delegate to the Chief Executive Officer the ability to appoint members to Council's Community Asset Committee's when: - i. casual vacancies occur; or - ii. it is otherwise necessary for the operation of the Committee for - 3. requires the CEO to include in the annual report to Council on the Community Asset Committees, any such appointments made by the CEO under delegation.
+- 1. endorses the use of the attached template of the Instrument of Delegation for all Community Asset Committees, to be amended as required by the Chief Executive Officer in accordance with section 47(1)(b) of the Local Government Act 2020: - 2. acknowledging the convention that Council appoints individual members of the community to Community Asset Committees: - a. delegate to the Chief Executive Officer the ability to appoint members to Council's Community Asset Committee's when: - i. casual vacancies occur; or - ii. it is otherwise necessary for the operation of the Committee for further members to be appointed; and - requires the CEO to include in the annual report to Council on the operation of Community Asset Committees, any such appointments made by the CEO under delegation.

-Central Goldfields Shire Council's Council Plan 2021-2025 - Our Spaces and Places and
+Central Goldfields Shire Council's Council Plan 2021-2025 - Our Spaces and Places